velonica0/llama.cpp/docs/backend/Metalium.md

 ### llama.cpp + Metalium

 The llama.cpp Metalium backend is designed to support inference on Tenstorrent's Wormhole or later processors.
 It is experimental software in it's early days.
-The earlier Grayskull generation processors are technically supported.
-However, some operators are not available due to hardware limitations.
-Leading to lower then expected performance.
+The earlier Grayskull generation processors have their support removed from current versions of TTNN, thus also unsupported by this backend.

 ### Note on current limitations